User name and email identify the user in the version history git config --global user.name "firstname lastname" git config --global user.email "email address"

 Then, initialize an existing directory as git repository, clone a remote repository, or add a remote repository:

-# Initialize a git repository git init # Clone a remote git repository git clone [URL] # Add remote repository and get (fetch & merge) remote repository git remote add [alias] [URL] git pull
+# Initialize a git repository git init # Clone a remote git repository git clone [URL] # List all remote branches for switching between them git branch -a # Add remote repository and get (fetch & merge) remote repository git remote add [alias] [URL] git pull

 Most important git commands